josmar-crwdstffng/angular/aio/content/guide/deployment.md

 ### Routed apps must fallback to `index.html`

 Angular applications are perfect candidates for serving with a simple static HTML server.
-You don't need a server-side engine to dynamically compose application pages because Angular does that on the client-side.
+You do not need a server-side engine to dynamically compose application pages because Angular does that on the client-side.

 If the application uses the Angular router, you must configure the server to return the application's host page \(`index.html`\) when asked for a file that it does not have.